Frequently Asked Questions

 The spot and ASD detection are appropriate for in an open rack fire protection where area detection and suppression serving the space would be applicable.
 The OneU in-rack system is appropriate for protection of fully enclosed cabinets, where the OneU would be applicable in serving the enclosure, since a fully enclosed cabinet would be isolated from fire protection elements serving the room.

 There is a requirement for fire detection and protection of a metal container / compartment – which is used to store Lithium – Ion batteries.
 Which detection and suppression system do you recommend?

 A Li-Ion battery installation is a Class C hazard according NFPA 2001 with live electrical equipment.
-We recommend ASD and point detection for early warning and to trigger a VSH1230 suppression system.
-However, Li-Ion batteries could also go into thermal runaway.
-It has been found in various tests, that an CO off gas detection is an early indicator for most Li-Ion cells going into thermal runaway.
-Based on a risk evaluation adding a gas detector into the ASD suction pipe allows to power down and isolate the Li-Ion batteries.
-Once the batteries are in thermal runaway cooling stops the process and water is a good option.
+We recommend ServersCheck CO2+VOC+Temperature sensors, as well as ASD and point detection for early warning and to trigger a VSH1230 suppression system.
+As Li-Ion batteries can go into thermal runaway, CO2+VOC off-gas detection is a very early indicator for most Li-Ion cell failures.

 What are the appropriate standards, codes, and recommended practices in regard to keeping cooling systems (CRAC/CRAH/AHU) operational during gas suppression?